nrfconnect/sdk-nrf/applications/machine_learning/README.rst

 See :ref:`testing_rtt_connect` for detailed instructions about accessing the logs.

 .. note::
-   The Thingy:53 in the ``ZDebug`` configuration provides logs through the USB CDC ACM serial.
+   The Thingy:53 in the ``debug`` configuration provides logs through the USB CDC ACM serial.
    See :ref:`ug_thingy53` for detailed information about working with the Thingy:53.

-   You can also use ``ZDebugRTT`` configuration to have the Thingy:53 use RTT for logs.
+   You can also use ``rtt`` configuration to have the Thingy:53 use RTT for logs.

 Testing with Thingy devices
 ---------------------------